-HR Course - in collaboration with Luiss Guido Carli University of Rome A human resource management and organization training course delivered through two sessions: the first one on the assessment of the organization's human capital (in-person) and the second one on "reward management and welfare" (online).
-Italy IT skills This training activity included the following courses designed to improve the IT skills of participants: - "Photoshop and Illustrator Post-production" course (in-person); - "Advanced Digital Graphic Design" course (which started in person and then moved online due to the Covid-19 restrictions); - "After Effects Post-production" course (online); - "Digital Copywriting" course (online).
-Italy Health and safety General and specific training based on roles held (legal requirement) Group Data protection and compliance with the EU General Data Protection Regulation (GDPR) Training for individual departments and offices (CRM, Customer Care, Safety & Security, Human Resources) aimed at providing support and advice on the issue.
-Induction sessions for amiable advisors and specifically for new hires.
-Italy, France, Spain
+A human resource management and organization training course Italy delivered through two sessions: the first one on the assessment of Italy improve the IT skills of participants: - "Photoshop and Illustrator Post-production" course (in-person); - "Advanced Digital Graphic Design" course (which started in General and specific training based on roles held (legal requirement) Group Training for individual departments and offices (CRM, Customer Italy, France, Spain 57 7 1 induction sessions for annable advisors and specifically for new hires.
+A human resource management and organization training course delivered through two sessions: the first one on the assessment of the organization's human capital (in-person) and the second one on "reward management and welfare" (online).
+This training activity included the following courses designed to improve the IT skills of participants: "Photoshop and Illustrator Post-production" course (in-person); "Advanced Digital Graphic Design" course (which started in person and then moved online due to the Covid-19 restrictions); "After Effects Post-production" course (online); "Digital Copywriting" course (online).
+General and specific training based on roles held (legal requirement) Training for individual departments and offices (CRM, Customer Care, Safety & Security, Human Resources) aimed at providing support and advice on the issue.
+Induction sessions for amiable advisors and specifically for new